The

 To understand how Oracle chooses the execution plan for

-a query, you need to first learn the rules Oracle uses
+a query, you need to first learn how the SQL

 column called clustering_factor in the